About the Synchronised Swimming National Age Group ChampionshipsDecember 1, 2018

 - The Solo competition is open to the top 12 athletes from these figures rankings who wish to enter in each age group.

-- The Duet competition is open to all athletes but pairs must consist of two swimmers from the same club.
+- The Duet competition is open to the top 12 athletes, and Mixed Duet competition is open to all athletes, but pairs must consist of two swimmers from the same club for both competitions.

-- The Team competition features between four and eight swimmers (all from the same club).
+- The Team competition features between four and eight swimmers, and the Combo competition features between six and ten swimmers (all from the same club in both competitions).

 The top athletes will often aim for the ‘clean sweep’ of golds over Solo, Duet and Team for their age group.